A Framework for Blockchain Architecture Design: Definitions and Main Results

 For $f_{k}$ with $k\ge 2$ or $f$ being a mixture of $f_{k}$'s with $\pr(f=f_1)<1$, we have the same endedness behavior for the synchronous and the asynchronous model as stated below.

-\begin{theorem} The asynchronous limits $G_\infty(f_k)$ and $G_\infty(f)$ are one-ended, almost surely, for $k \ge 2$. \end{theorem} \begin{rem} Limiting statements (similar to Theorem~\ref{thm:nakamoto-conv}) about linear growth and distributional and process limits of the height process can be proved for the construction functions in Theorem~\ref{thm:f_2-recurrent}; we omit the statements and proofs for brevity. \end{rem}
+\begin{theorem} The asynchronous limits $G_\infty(f_k)$ and $G_\infty(f)$ are one-ended, almost surely, for $k \ge 2$. \end{theorem} \begin{remark} Limiting statements (similar to Theorem~\ref{thm:nakamoto-conv}) about linear growth and distributional and process limits of the height process can be proved for the construction functions in Theorem~\ref{thm:f_2-recurrent}; we omit the statements and proofs for brevity. \end{remark}

-We briefly highlight the connection between Theorems~\ref{thm:f_1-growth},~\ref{thm:f_2-recurrent} and other fields of study.
-Namely, the relationship between the end structure of the asynchronous limits $G_\infty(f_1)$ and $G_\infty(f_2)$ resembles a power-of-two result, often seen in queueing/scheduling and combinatorics.
-The relationship between the end structure of $G_\infty(f_1)$ and $G_\infty(f)$ resembles the stabilizability of an unstable system by an arbitrarily small control.

-In the $r = 1$ case, the key step in the proof of Theorem~\ref{thm:f_2-recurrent} is an application of Foster's theorem~\cite{bremaud2020probability} for the $\cbs$-valued Markov chain given by the graph sequence at the regeneration times.
-The number of leaves in the graph acts as a Lyapunov function and induces a $\dN$-valued Markov chain.
-Stability implies that the induced Markov chain will hit the value $1$ infinitely often, giving an infinite sequence of confirmed vertices.

-More generally, if $r\ge 2$, we work with the regeneration intervals.
-A similar analysis can be done to prove infinitely many occurrences of a a particular leaf geometry, which implies the existence of infinitely many confirmed vertices.

-Finally, existence and one-endedness of the limit follows easily from Lemma~\ref{lem:1end} when $r = 1$ and the fact that any two infinite paths are equivalent if $r > 1$.

-Similar to the proof of Theorem~\ref{thm:f_1-growth}, we show that the expected increment of the number of leaves at any time is bounded above by a sub-linear function; the expected decrement is obviously a positive constant.
-See figure~\ref{fig:2} for a simulated graph with $f=f_2$ and Geometric$(3/4)$ delay.